 “Caldwell University provides an amazing opportunity for students to learn real world business practices.
 The Professors were professional and world-class.
 I have had an amazing time here at Caldwell, mainly because of my advisors, professors and supportive classmates.
 The small class sizes really allowed for me to succeed and get that 1-on-1 attention, which was a critical part of my learning and professional development overall.“

 – Joe Testa, MBA ’20

 The M.B.A. program is accredited by ACBSP (Accreditation Council for Business Schools and Programs).
 Our M.B.A. offers a rigorous 33-credit curriculum that has been carefully prepared by the university to meet the demands of the twenty-first century business world.
-In addition to the traditional M.B.A., Caldwell offers an M.B.A. with concentrations in Accounting, Global Business, Human Resource Management and Marketing.
+In addition to the traditional M.B.A., Caldwell offers an M.B.A. with concentrations in Accounting, Global Business, Healthcare Administration, Human Resource Management, Marketing, Organizational Leadership, and Sport Management.
 The Caldwell University M.B.A. requires students to complete 33 graduate credits, consisting of 11 required courses.
-Applicants without specific undergraduate courses in business will be required to take a three-credit academic leveling course (for nine credits in accounting for the accounting program) before full admission into the M.B.A. program.
+Applicants without specific undergraduate courses in business will be required to take a three-credit academic leveling course (for 15 credits in accounting for the accounting program) before full admission into the M.B.A. program.

 - Bachelor’s degree from an accredited college or university